 Adorable, right??!!
 It’s a two-for-one…it’s a darling bunny to hold for comfort when things hurt, and it’s also a mini ice pack.
 For all those bumps and bruises and scrapes, the boo-boo bunny is a super cute way to help your little ones!
 I just love it.

-And it couldn’t be easier…all it takes is a washcloth and a rubber band!
+And it couldn’t be easier…all it takes is a few minutes and simple items are all you need.

-Lay out a white washcloth with the points facing you.
+On a flat surface, lay out a washcloth with the points facing you.

 Roll up one side of the washcloth…